jonledet/synchronization/README.md

 The project focuses on solving the following synchronization problems:

 1. **Dining Philosophers**
    - A classic problem where philosophers sit around a dining table and must share chopsticks without causing conflicts.
+Each philosopher(thread) needs 2 chopsticks(semaphores) to eat a meal.

 2. **Bounded-Buffer**
    - Simulates a post office with people, mailboxes, and messages.
 Semaphores are used to control mailbox access when sending messages.
 An extension of the bounded-buffer problem.